• Skip to primary navigation

 Lavazza headquarters

-In June 2018, Lavazza also opened a new museum dedicated to coffee.
-Developed in 5 thematic areas, the museum tells everything about coffee from the story of the Lavazza family, who started their business in a small shop in the city centre of Torino more than a century ago, to how you can use coffee to cook.
+In June 2018, Lavazza also opened a new museum dedicated to its incredible story.
+Developed in 5 thematic areas, the museum tells everything about coffee from the story of the Lavazza family, who started their business in a small shop in the city center of Torino more than a century ago, to how you can use coffee to cook.

-As soon as you enter, when you purchase your ticket, you will receive a little coffee cup to hold.
-This will be your virtual key to discover interactive contents and deepen some of the topics proposed.
+As soon as you enter, when you purchase your ticket, you will receive a little espresso cup to hold.
+This will be your virtual key to discovering interactive content and deepening some of the topics proposed.
 You’ll only have to place the cup on specific signs along the visit path.

 A museum for children.